Pablo Morillo: War in Venezuela

 He then returned to Venezuela to continue the fight against revolutionaries, where Simón Bolívar had just returned from his exile in Haiti in a renewed effort to liberate Venezuela from Spanish rule.
 The Venezuelan patriots were able to capture the city of Angostura and made it their capital establishing the Third Republic of Venezuela.

-He fought Bolivar forces to a stalemate, then he managed to best him at the Third Battle of La Puerta in 1818, where he was wounded and successfully defended the capital, Caracas, from Boilvar's attack.
+He fought Bolívar's forces to a stalemate, then he managed to best him at the Third Battle of La Puerta in 1818, where he was wounded and successfully defended the capital, Caracas, from Bolívar's attack.
 This earned him the title of Marquess of La Puerta.
-After the loss of New Granada in 1819, the war shifted, and in 1820 Morillo signed an armistice with Bolivar and later also signed the treaty on "War Regularization."
+In Barinas plains formed the Numancia battalion to reinforce the Spanish Army in Peru Viceroyalty during the Spanish American wars of independence.
+The Numancia marched on foot—an arduous journey of over 3,600 km from New Granada—crossing the Province of Quito and arriving in Lima in February 1819.
+They subsequently moved to Trujillo, where the 5th and 6th companies, which were severely understrength, filled their ranks with Peruvian recruits.

+After the loss of New Granada in 1819, the war shifted when a large Spanish military expedition was assembling at Cádiz to reinforce royalist forces in Spanish America and suppress the independence movements.
+Commanded by Enrique José O'Donnell, Count of La Bisbal, with the naval forces under Francisco Mourelle, it was the largest expeditionary force Spain prepared after the expedition of Pablo Morillo in 1815.
+Estimates of its strength range from 20,000 to 25,000 troops, supported by a fleet of ships of the line, frigates, corvettes and transport vessels.

+The expedition was never dispatched because the uprising led by Rafael del Riego on 1 January, 1820 forced King Ferdinand VII to restore the Cadiz Constitution of 1812.
+The revolt, supported by troops assigned to the expedition, prevented its departure and deprived Spain of the reinforcements intended for the royalist armies in America.
+According to Anthony H. Hull, Riego's liberal uprising marked "the death knell of the Spanish Empire in mainland America".

-In June 1820, Morillo, under Royal mandate, ordered that everyone in the colonies obey the Cadiz Constitution and sent delegates to negotiate with Bolivar and his followers.
-Bolivar and Morillo later met in the Venezuelan town of Santa Ana and signed a six-months' armistice followed by a second one named "War Regularization".
+In June 1820, Morillo, under Royal mandate, ordered that everyone in the colonies obey the Cadiz Constitution and sent delegates to negotiate with Bolívar and his followers.
+On November 26, 1820 Bolívar and Morillo later met in the Venezuelan town of Santa Ana and signed a six-months' armistice followed by a second one covering the law governing the war.
+At that time, the Numancia battalion commanded by Lieutenant Colonel Roberto Delgado decide to join the Patriot governments of Peru by crossing the Huaura River on December 2, 1820.
+Following Morillo's resignation and subsequent departure on 20 December, 1820 the Captain General of Venezuela Miguel De la Torre also assumed supreme command of the Spanish army.